NMNDV/Youtube-dl-GUI/README.md

 # Youtube-dl-GUI
 Youtube Video Downloader (Windows) GUI version

-This is the API/CLI to GUI interconversion programme.
+This is the API/CLI to GUI interconversion program.

 The GUI version of the 'youtube-dl' API.
 Paste the link and then the video will be